10 Things to do in Granada, Spain (+ map): Best places to visit

 ANDALUSIA: Andalusia is one of the most beautiful regions in Spain – in our Andalusia guide, we’ve put together tips on the best places to see in Andalusia.
 The most popular seaside resort in Andalusia is Málaga.

-What to see and do in Granada?
+What are the best places to visit in Granada?

 Granada is a beautiful historic city that offers everything from stunning architecture to vibrant nightlife and amazing restaurants.
 Here are some tips on what you can’t miss when visiting Granada: